hapax/hapax.github.io/assets/mindjam.md

 Brainjam does not posit that time is cyclic.
 But although we only get one life, we are doomed to live that life and all its moments eternally and simultaneously.
+Although the details differ from eternal recurrence, the implications are the same: you will live forever, but this life, so make it count.
+Although *amor fati* is naturally connected to this idea, it does not follow, and in Nietzsche's case, a love of life in all its supra-moral necessity came first.
+Eternal recurrence was the pretty lens to see it through.